-The incision area was shaved, to 1/4 to 1/2 inch on each side of the marked path.
+The incision area was shaved, to 1/2 inch on each side of the marked path.
 Time out was then called.
 All members of the surgical team agreed the information was correct and the procedure was allowed to begin.

 THE INCISION